zakcroft/zakcroft.github.io/posts/advanced-retrieval-augmented-generation-techniques.md

 - Structured and unstructured data are not chunked in a way that facilitates proper retrieval.

-- User are making complex queries that have not been accounted for in the implementation.
+- Users are making complex queries that have not been accounted for in the implementation.

 - The tone and behaviour of the LLM outputs are not within required guidelines.